Mukeshjavvaji/DawringToDrawing/ReadMe.md

 ![]()

-When you draw something one the provided whiteboard, and choose to predict the doodle.
-Our ML model tries to provide it's 6 best guesses to what the object is.
+When you draw something on the provided whiteboard, and choose to predict the doodle.
+Our ML model provides it's 6 best guesses to what the object is.

 Our main motive was to provide a __one-click__ solution to access well made pictures from reasonable scribbles.
 Our inspiration was from all the online lectures we had to sit through during _lockdown_ where drawing on a computer with mouse was a hard task.